magkri/gpytorch-mogp/README.md

 `gpytorch-mogp` is a Python package that extends [GPyTorch](https://gpytorch.ai/) to support Multiple-Output Gaussian processes where the correlation between the outputs is known.

+> **Note:** The package is currently in an early stage of development.
+Expect bugs and breaking changes in future
+> versions.
+Please create an issue if you encounter any problems or have any suggestions.

 -----

 **Table of Contents**